fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 ### queryResolver methods

-The `queryResolver` methods are just a simple mappings the database query results to the expected return values of the resolvers.
-In many cases the resolver method implementation will be a one-liner similar to the previously completed implementation of the `Agents` method of this resolver.
+The `queryResolver` methods are just a simple mappings of the database query results to the expected return values of the resolvers.
+In many cases the resolver method implementations will be one-liners similar to the previously completed implementation of the `Agents` method of this resolver.
 Things are just slightly more tricky in case of the queries that return a single object, since the `sqlc` generated queries return a value while the `gqlgen` resolvers expects to return a pointer to this value.
 For example, the `Agent` method can be implemented as follows:

 ```go
 func (r *queryResolver) Agent(ctx context.Context, id int64) (*pg.Agent, error) {